OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 **Subject Name**

-Each grant’s subject name is intended to match against a corresponding identity certificate’s “subject” field.
+Each grant’s subject name is intended to match against a corresponding identity certificate’s "subject" field.
 In order for permissions checks to successfully validate for both local and remote participants, the supplied identity certificate subject name must match the subject name of one of the grants included in the permissions file.

 **Validity**